vega/vega-lite/CONTRIBUTING.md

 - `npm run watch:build` to start a watcher task that **re-compiles Vega-Lite** when `.ts` files related to VL change.

+#### Fast iteration testing

+To quickly run tests without long compile times, run `npm run tsc -- -w` in a separate terminal session.
+Then run `npm run mocha:test` to quickly run tests (or `npm run mocha:test -- --inspect --debug-brk` to inspect tests).
+Please note that this only runs unit tests and you should run the full tests before committing code.

 ### Website

 `npm run site`.
 See details in [Documentation and Website](#documentation-and-website).